ibm-cloud-docs/solution-tutorials/coligo.hidden.md

 ### Bind the services to the backend service

-Now we'll need to pass in the credentials for the services we just created into our backend application.
-We'll do this by storing the credentials into "secrets", and then asking the Coligo runtime to make them available to the application via environment variables.
+Now, you will need to pass in the credentials for the services you just created into our backend application.
+You will do this by storing the credentials into "secrets", and then asking the Coligo runtime to make them available to the application via environment variables.
 1. Create a secret for {{site.data.keyword.cos_short}} service by replacing the placeholders with appropriate service credentials and a configmap to hold the bucket name,
    ```sh
    ibmcloud coligo secret create --name cos-secret \